 The work of the LGA’s member peers is a core component of its sector-led improvement offer to councils.

-Peers undertake a variety of tasks, including one-to-one mentoring of other senior councillors, facilitating training sessions on specific topics and participating in Corporate Peer Challenges (where a council’s overall performance, or its performance in a specific policy area, is assessed over a number of days).
+Peers undertake a variety of tasks, including one-to-one mentoring of other councillors, facilitating training sessions on specific topics, and participating in Corporate Peer Challenges (CPCs), where a council’s overall performance, or its performance in a specific service area, is assessed over a number of days.

 As experienced councillors, peers bring credibility, trust and mutual respect to the review process.
-Sharing knowledge and learning is a key feature of their work, particularly during Corporate Peer Challenges.
+Sharing knowledge and learning is a key feature of their work, particularly during CPCs.
 Peers both challenge and reassure, drawing on experiences from their own council, the wider local government sector, and their previous peer work.

-Regardless of how experienced they are as a councillor, peers almost always take an example of best practice or an alternative way of working back to their own council, thus contributing to the ongoing improvement of the sector as a whole.
+Regardless of how experienced they are as a councillor, peers almost always take an example of best practice or an alternative way of working back to their own council, thus contributing to the ongoing overall improvement of the local government sector.

 Often a peer challenge is a catalyst for new relationships, networks and the sharing of knowledge and learning.
 Learning not only occurs between the council and the peers, but amongst the peer team too.
 Peers learn about the council they are working in but also benefit from their discussions with member and officer colleagues on the review team.

-The average Corporate Peer Challenge is three to four days, mentoring takes place over the short to medium term, and training courses typically occur over the course of one day.
+The average CPC is three to four days, mentoring takes place over the short to medium term, and training courses typically occur over the course of one day.
 All member peers receive a flat daily rate plus expenses for any work that they undertake.

-If you are an experienced councillor who has held a senior position – leader, deputy leader, cabinet member or scrutiny chairman – for at least three years then you are welcome to apply to become an accredited member peer.
+If you are an experienced councillor who has held a senior position – leader, deputy leader, cabinet member or scrutiny chairman – for at least three years then you are welcome to apply to become a LGA Conservative Group member peer.

-To apply, or for more information, email the Group Office.
+To apply, or for more information, email the group office at [email protected].
 They will answer any questions that you may have and send you an application form.

-Your application form will then be considered by the LGA Conservative Group Executive.
-If they feel that you meet the criteria it will be approved and you will officially become a member peer and be considered for assignments relevant to your experience and expertise.
+Once you have completed and returned the application form you will then be put in contact with the Conservative regional lead peer for your area.
+The final stage is the consideration of your application by the LGA Conservative Group Executive.
+If they feel that you meet the criteria you will officially become a member peer and will immediately be considered for assignments relevant to your experience and expertise.

 The Conservative Group Office

-The Conservative Group Office supports Conservative council groups and individual Conservative councillors whilst also being the day-to-day voice of Conservatives in the corporate LGA.
+The group office supports Conservative council groups and Conservative councillors whilst also being the day-to-day voice of Conservatives within the LGA.

 There are currently four full-time members of staff, and they have a wealth of knowledge, including first-hand experience of being a councillor, of having worked for the Conservative Councillors’ Association (CCA) and of working in Parliament.

-The office works closely with the CCA and the Local Government Department at CCHQ, including hosting joint events and sponsoring sessions at the local government conference.
+The office works closely with the CCA and the Local Government Department at CCHQ, including hosting joint events and sponsoring sessions at the CCA Local Government Conference.

 Although much of the staff’s time is spent supporting the group leader, group executive and Conservative members of the various LGA governance bodies, they also deal with enquiries from Conservative councillors in relation to a variety of policy or legal issues, and they aim to be the first point of contact for Conservative council groups and councillors.